Tigerlily Foundation to Lead Historic Special Session on Health Equity, Collaboration and Partnership at the 2020 San Antonio Breast Cancer Virtual Symposium

 to learn how you can collaborate on these efforts.

 “This Special Session at the SABCS meeting is critically important and represents a step forward towards the goal of providing equitable health care to all.
 We are directly talking to the right audience, which represents thousands of cancer health care providers from around the world, and these are the people who can enact change.
-To accomplish this goal, we will discuss many of the possible causes of health care outcome disparities, be they societal or biological, and plan to identify solutions that will bring us closer to a level health care playing field.” – Charles M. Perou, PhD, The May Goldman Shaw Professor of Molecular Oncology
+To accomplish this goal, we will discuss many of the possible causes of health care outcome disparities, be they societal or biological, and plan to identify solutions that will bring us closer to a level health care playing field.” –Charles M. Perou, PhD, The May Goldman Shaw Professor of Molecular Oncology, Co-Director of the Computational Medicine Program, Department of Genetics, Department of Pathology & Laboratory Medicine, UNC Lineberger Comprehensive Cancer Center

 “I’m proud to be a part of this powerful session, where Tigerlily Foundation and the San Antonio Breast Cancer Symposium have partnered to create a landmark program of presentations highlighting the multi-factorial nature of breast cancer disparities.
 This session will feature groundbreaking research regarding the cascade of influences - ranging from socio-economics and systemic racism, to tumor biology and genetics - all of which converge to result in the 40% higher breast cancer mortality rates observed in African American compared to White American women.
-This session goes even further with groundbreaking discussion of how policy and advocacy can be leveraged to address and reverse these disparities, and the importance of true collaboration with patients as experts.” – Dr. Lisa Newman, Weill Cornell Medicine
+This session goes even further with groundbreaking discussion of how policy and advocacy can be leveraged to address and reverse these disparities, and the importance of true collaboration with patients as experts.” –Dr. Lisa Newman, Surgical Oncologist, MD, MPH, Director, Weill Cornell Medicine

+“Cancer disparities researchers like myself fully recognize the value that comes from partnering with community and patient advocates.
+Without these collaborations, researchers are not able to fully appreciate the barriers that cancer patients from underserved communities face during their cancer journey.
+Too many times, we find ourselves with amazing scientific discoveries that don’t benefit all members of our patient community.
+The discussion that is taking place during this session in the San Antonio Breast Cancer Symposium is timely and essential.
+This is especially important for young investigators whose careers are just beginning.
+It will be so great for the future generation of cancer researchers to start their careers with a new mindset, where research is conducted with the voice of the patients from the communities who are affected by disparities and inequities we are all fighting to eliminate.” –Dr. Elena Martinez, PhD, Associate Director, Population Sciences and Disparities, Moores Cancer Center Research and Training, UC San Diego School of Medicine

 “The special session taking place at SABCS is important.
 Disparities in breast cancer care and survival outcomes for Black women have to be addressed now.
-It's time to shift the paradigm from limited narratives about socioeconomic status and poverty and bring attention to structural racism and provider bias that impacts the breast cancer care and survival of Black women.” – Jamil Rivers, Founder and CEO of The Chrysalis Initiative
+It's time to shift the paradigm from limited narratives about socioeconomic status and poverty and bring attention to structural racism and provider bias that impacts the breast cancer care and survival of Black women.” –Jamil Rivers, Founder and CEO of The Chrysalis Initiative and Tigerlily Foundation ANGEL Advocate

 This session will be aligned with a Twitter activation, which coincides with the graduation of his event is generously supported by AmGen, Athenex Oncology, Daiichi Sankyo, Immunomedics, Sanofi, SeaGen, Lily Oncology, Merck and Pfizer, and in partnership with the Iris Collaborative.